 Our bigger problem is the education of voters within our large democracies.
 Large populations usually mean diverse economies – and also it means that every individual industry is a minority that the majority can ignore.
 I think we have all come to expect imperfection from politicians – but what do you do when the University-trained Economics experts have gotten it wrong for so long also?

 ACT Parties solve this problem by giving Voters a guaranteed non-theory-based Transition Economics-proven policy solution at election time.
 ACT-American.com is the U.S. ACT chapter that explains how to change your fortunes with just a vote.

 Enter the Marketing Teams and Spin-doctors …

-The “Middle Class” is a term that means little and describes most of us.
+The “Middle Class” is an election term that means little and describes most of us.
 Within a healthy economy, you hope to see the middle-class comprise a majority of voters as well.
 Female Inequality, Low-tax, Small Government, Death-Tax, Open Markets – are all market-tested advertising messaging with the corresponding policy that is designed to keep 95% of all incomes flowing to the top 1% rich; and economies stalled and collapse-trending.

-When a Democratic Party tells you that they want to Support the “Middle Class” – without bolstering the 49% at the same time, two things are true: First, this group has little more depth than a marketing team that seeks to tell the largest body of voters what they want to hear – in the interest of giving their party the higher-probability of retaining Power, and second; your country’s economic and social troubles will worsen – with scientific certainty.
+When a Democratic Party tells you that they want to Support the “Middle Class” – without bolstering “The 49%” at the same time, two things are true: First, this group has little more depth than a marketing team that seeks to tell the largest body of voters – exactly what they want to hear – and in the interest of giving their party the higher-probability of retaining Power, and second; your country’s economic and social troubles will worsen – with scientific certainty.